Thalassocnus: Etymology

+The generic epithet Thalassocnus derives from the Greek word thalassa "sea" and Ocnus, an allegorical deity from Greek and Roman mythology that represents the wasting of time, or slothfulness.

 The species name carolomartini is named in honor of Carlos Martin, the late owner of the Sacaco hacienda and finder of several bones in the Pisco Formation, including the holotype specimen; and yaucensis after the village Yauca which is near where the species was found.

 Phylogeny

 In 1968, taxonomist Robert Hoffstetter placed undescribed sloth remains into the family Megatheriidae, possibly belonging to the now-defunct subfamily Planopsinae, mainly based on similarities with the ankle bone and femur.
 Upon species description in 1995, they were moved into the subfamily Nothrotheriinae.
 In 2004, this was later elevated to family Nothrotheriidae, and the sloths were put into the new subfamily Thalassocninae.
 In 2017, the sloths were moved back to the family Megatheriidae.
 Thalassocninae may have diverged from Megatheriinae during the Friasian age of the Miocene around 16 mya.
 However, a 2018 analysis retains Thalassocninae within Nothrotheriidae.
 Given that the two families in question may be sisters, and that the position of Thalassocninae within either would likely be fairly basal, correct family placement may be difficult.

-The five species seem to form one direct lineage (chronospecies), however it is possible T. antiquus is not the ancestor of T. natans.
+The five species seem to form one direct lineage (chronospecies), however, it is possible T. antiquus is not the ancestor of T. natans.

 Description

+Size

 Thalassocnus is the only aquatic xenarthran—a group that includes sloths, anteaters, and armadillos—though the ground sloth Eionaletherium from the Miocene of Venezuela may have adapted to nearshore life, as well as Ahytherium from the Pleistocene of Brazil.
 However, Thalassocnus may have also been adapted to a terrestrial lifestyle based on its record in Argentina.
 Thalassocnus, as time progressed, increased in size.

 T. natans has the most complete skeleton preserved and measures from snout to tail 2.55 m.
 Based on a femur-to-body-length ratio, the T. littoralis specimen—probably a female—measured 2.1 m in life, and the T. yuacensis specimen 3.3 m.